Van Lanschot Kempen

 Van Lanschot Kempen N.V. is a specialised, independent wealth manager that provides private banking, investment management and investment banking services to wealthy individuals and institutions.
 It is headquartered in 's-Hertogenbosch, the Netherlands.
-It operates under the brand names Van Lanschot Kempen, Van Lanschot, Evi, and Kempen.
-With a history dating back to 1737, it is the oldest independent financial institution in the Netherlands and the Benelux and one of the oldest independent financial institutions in the world.
+With a history dating back to 1737, it is the oldest financial institution in the Netherlands and the Benelux and the tenth oldest financial institution in the world.

+Van Lanschot Kempen has been recognised as one of the leading Dutch wealth managers, with global recognition for its focus on sustainable investment.

 Corporate structure

 Van Lanschot Kempen offers private banking, investment management and investment banking services: